-We had been on the road for less than a half hour when Mom leaned over the seat and whined, “Are we there yet?”
+We’d been on the road for less than a half-hour when Mom leaned over the seat and whined, “Are we there yet?”
 This question was repeated every eight minutes for two hours.
-The repetitive annoyance of it was surpassed only by the irritation of her next most repeated phrase,delivered as she bounced up and down, kicking the back of the driver’s seat.
+The repetitive annoyance of it was surpassed only by the irritation of her next most repeated phrase, delivered as she bounced up and down, kicking the back of the driver’s seat.
 “I have to go potty.”

 “Why didn’t you go before we left the house?” we asked.

 “I didn’t have to go then,” she answered with a chuckle.

 Soon the novelty of Mom’s paybacks began to wear off and tempers flared.
 Mom and my sister Carla got into an argument over seating positions in the back.

 “I wanted that window,” whined Mom.
 “Why does Carla always get the best window?” she sniffed.
 “All the good stuff to look at is on her side.”